mckinseyacademy/mcka-theme/docs/SSO_Setup_Notes.md

 If the error log says

 > WARN...
-Relying party '...' requested the response to be returned to endpoint with ACS URL 'http://lms.mcka.local/auth/complete/tpa-saml/'  and binding 'urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST' however no endpoint, with that URL and using a supported binding,  can be found in the relying party's metadata
+Relying party '...' requested the response to be returned to endpoint with ACS URL 'http://apros.mcka.local/auth/complete/tpa-saml/'  and binding 'urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST' however no endpoint, with that URL and using a supported binding,  can be found in the relying party's metadata

 then the problem is that you downloaded the metadata from some domain like `localhost:8000` but you are testing SSO using the domain `lms.mcka.local`.

-To fix this, download the metadata from `http://lms.mcka.local/auth/saml/metadata.xml` (not any other URL), and upload that to TestShib, then go to `http://lms.mcka.local/login` and try again.
+To fix this, download the metadata from `http://apros.mcka.local/auth/saml/metadata.xml` (not any other URL), and upload that to TestShib, then use the access key or Apros login form to try again.

 ## Error at /auth/complete/tpa-saml/: failed to decrypt

 Something is wrong with the public/private key pair you created for the LMS.
 Generate a new one and install it, then re-generate the metadata XML and re-upload it to TestShib (but use the same .xml file name).

-## SAML login failed: ['invalid_response'] (The response was received at `http://lms.mcka.local:8000/auth/complete/tpa-saml/` instead of `http://lms.mcka.local/auth/complete/tpa-saml/`)**
+## SAML login failed: ['invalid_response'] (The response was received at `http://apros.mcka.local:8000/auth/complete/tpa-saml/` instead of `http://apros.mcka.local/auth/complete/tpa-saml/`)

 You need to set `RESPECT_X_FORWARDED_HEADERS = True` in `lms/envs/private.py` (create that file if it doesn't exist).

-You also need `https://github.com/mckinseyacademy/mcka_apros/pull/1775` (make that fix in `/etc/nginx/sites-enabled/mcka_apros`, then run `nginx -s reload`)